chrisullyott/udacity-fsnd-final/README.md

 ## 4. Disable root login

-**WARNING** _Here we will be disabling root access, so make sure you can successfully log in with sudo access with "grader"!
-If you cannot log in and/or cannot use "sudo" commands, you must not proceed!_
+**WARNING!
+Here we will be disabling root access, so make sure you can successfully log in with sudo access with "grader"!
+If you cannot log in and/or cannot use "sudo" commands, you must not proceed!**

 #### Remove SSH key from root user